 Recommendations for daily requirements are identical to those of iodine and vary from 0.1 to 0.3mg / kg of dry matter (total ration) per day.
 The supply of selenium must be optimal especially when the ration is rich in polyunsaturated fatty acids (provided by oils) as the latter are very sensitive to oxidation.

-Forages tend to be poor in selenium (deficiency is possibleand can lead to:
+⚠️ Forages tend to be poor in selenium, deficiency is possible.

 - A myopathy (muscle disease = « white muscle disease ») in foals under the mother causing weakness in movements, feeding and swallowing difficulties, respiratory distress and weakened cardiac functioning.